w3f/polkadot-spec/README.md

 ```
 The placeholder `-chap-num-` will be replaced by the number assigned by [`numerationSystem`](preBuild/numerationSystem/index.ts).

-If you add a chapter (or "Macro Chapter"), you have also to add it to the [`sidebars.js`](sidebars.js) file, and adjust the numbers of the other chapters.
+If you add a chapter (or "Macro Chapter"), you must also add it to the [`sidebars.js`](sidebars.js) file and adjust the numbers of the other chapters.

 #### Sections
 To write a new section, use the following syntax: